oscarross/helpful_scripts/merge_images/README.md

 # Merge images

-This bash script merged all images from folder `input_images` to one image.
+This bash script merges all images from folder `input_images` to one image.

 ### Requirement
 `imagemagick`